Defensive Driver Courses & How They Help You Save On Car Insurance

 How Much Does a Defensive Driving Course Lower Your Insurance?

-If you have completed a defensive driving course or are thinking of participating in one, you may qualify for a defensive driving discount.
+Completing a defensive driving course can qualify you for a defensive driving discount.
 With this discount, you can receive 5% to 20% off your premium, depending on your location and insurance company.

 Defensive Driving Discount Cost Savings Example

 We analyzed AARP survey data and found that New York drivers saved an average of $200 per year after completing defensive driving courses.
 For context, the national average cost of car insurance is $1,495 per year.
-Let’s examine different scenarios:
+Here are different scenarios:

 • Course cost: $50